microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot/README.md

 LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs).

-If you wish to create a LUIS application via the CLI, these steps can be found in the [README-LUIS.md](README-LUIS.md).

 ## To try this sample

 - Clone the repository